-UK pledges extra £1.3 billion in military support for Ukraine
+UK pledges extra £1.3bn in military support for Ukraine

 The electronic warfare equipment includes a counter-battery radar system, GPS jamming equipment and thousands of night vision devices.

-The Boris Johnson and other G7 leaders will meet with Mr Zelensky virtually on Sunday to discuss further support on offer, as well further sanctions on Russia.
+Boris Johnson and other G7 leaders will meet with Mr Zelensky virtually on Sunday to discuss further support on offer, as well further sanctions on Russia.

 The prime minister and defence secretary will also host a meeting of leading defence companies later this month to discuss increasing production in response to increased demand created by the conflict in Ukraine and a global shift away from Russian-made weaponry.